Have you ever wanted to step into a movie scene? Start in these places!

 Image: Ilse Orsel

 Fans of Friends will instantly recognize this Greenwich Village corner.
-While the apartment interiors were filmed on a studio set, the exterior shots came from this very building at Bedford and Grove Streets.
-It has become a must-see spot for fans who love snapping photos and imagining they’re with Monica in apartment 20!
+While the apartment interiors were filmed on a studio set, the exterior shots came from this very building at the corner of Bedford and Grove Streets.
+It has become a must-see spot for fans who love snapping photos and imagining they’re hanging out with Monica in apartment 20!

 Full House - Painted Ladies, San Francisco